 oil on canvas - 63 x 76 cms

-Appledore is a small fishing village in Devon.
-Suzanne Cooper probably visited it while staying with her grandparents at Torquay.
+Appledore is a fishing village in Devon.
+Suzanne Cooper would have visited it while staying with her grandparents.
+Her grandfather was mayor of Torquay.

 The Yellow Horse

 One of the very few works by Suzanne Cooper to have passed through the auction rooms.
-This lively street scene was offered for sale at Bonhams in 2004 and bought by the Director of Twentieth Century Paintings at Christie's.
+This lively street scene was offered for sale at Bonhams in 2004 and bought by John Lumley, then Director of Twentieth Century Paintings at Christie's.

 Signed lower left, signed again and dated 1936 on the back of the canvas,